ELEKTRONN/ELEKTRONN2/docs/examples.rst

   # If no node name is given, default names and enumeration are used.
   # 3d convolution with 32 filters of size (1,6,6) and max-pool sizes (1,2,2).
+  # Node constructors always receive their parent node as the first argument
+  # (except for the root nodes like the 'image' node here).
   conv0 = neuromancer.Conv(image, 32, (1,6,6), (1,2,2))
   conv1 = neuromancer.Conv(conv0, 64, (4,6,6), (2,2,2))
   conv2 = neuromancer.Conv(conv1, 5, (3,3,3), (1,1,1), activation_func='lin')